VeldEnDuin/VeldEnDuin.github.io/en/accomodation/camping/camperpitch.md

 ---
 {% include links.md %}

-Combine the freedom of travelling with a camper with the comfort of our campsite
+Combine the freedom of travelling with a camper with the comfort of our campsite.

+Our 8 spacious, paved plots are strategically located around the wadi, allowing you to fully enjoy the tranquility and a sense of endless space.
+Here, you’ll find the perfect balance between freedom and relaxation, with all amenities within easy reach.

 ## Worth knowing